11.28 Dispositional Hearing

 • Different witnesses may be required to address dispositional issues as opposed to the witnesses who were needed at the adjudication hearing.

-• Decisions at the dispositional hearing help the Cabinet, the SSW and parents develop an appropriate case plan to address the specific problems identified during adjudication, which necessitated state intervention with the family.
+• Decisions at the dispositional hearing help the Cabinet for Health and Family Services (Cabinet/CHFS), the SSW, and parents develop an appropriate case plan to address the specific problems identified during adjudication, which necessitated state intervention with the family.

 • Effective dispositional proceedings enable the SSW and the judge to evaluate progress in the case and identify: